avalldeperas/estructura-computadors-memory/README.md

-# estructura-computadors-p1
+# estructura-computadors
-## P1 Estructura de Computadors - Memory
+## P1-P2 Estructura de Computadors - Memory

 ### Presentation
 This project consists in a group of subroutines programmed in assembly language x86_64, which are called from a C program.